vosaocms/vosao/readme.txt

 	1) You must have a Google App Engine application : see https://cloud.google.com/appengine/

-	2) Download and unzip the GAE SDK for Java : see https://cloud.google.com/appengine/downloads
+	2) Download and install the latest GAE SDK for Java : see https://cloud.google.com/appengine/downloads

-	3) Install a JRE 1.6 at least.
+	3) Install a JRE 1.8 at least.

 2. Installing Vosao CMS